Alexandra Cousteau: Career

 In 2014, she led an expedition to Canada in partnership with the Ottawa Riverkeeper and Aqua Hacking 2015, a conference focused on protecting the river.
 It's a joint initiative between Ottawa Riverkeeper, Alexandra Cousteau's Blue Legacy, and the de Gaspe Beaubien Foundation.

 Cousteau is also a member of the board of Neom, a planned cross-border city in northwestern Saudi Arabia developed by Saudi Crown Prince Mohammad bin Salman.

-In 2019, she co-founded Oceans2050, where currently serves as president.
+In 2019, she co-founded Oceans2050, where she currently serves as president.
 Oceans2050 is an ambitious project that aims to restore ocean abundance by the year 2050.

 Cousteau is a globally popular speaker on sustainability, conservation and resilience to climate change.